La bise, La Péniche, Urkund... Learn a few basics about daily life in France and at Sciences Po.

 “La Péniche” is not a weird barge floating on the Seine River

 The original “Péniche” is what we call the long art deco bench located in the middle of the entrance hall at 27 rue Saint-Guillaume in Paris.
 There are now Péniches at each and every Sciences Po campus.
 La Péniche is an iconic hub and meeting place for students, so learn its location quickly.
-The campus newspaper in Paris even took the name of this legendary bench; check student news.
+The campus newspaper in Paris even took the name of this legendary bench; you can check student news on the student website.

 I got an 11 out of 20 on my essay.
 Is that good news?

 At Sciences Po, the grading system works with numbers rather than letters.
 Essays are usually graded out of 20 or out of 100.
 It’s always a little challenging to get used to in the beginning if you come from a different grading system, but your teachers will be happy to help you acclimate in the classroom.

 Hearing the word Urkund may give you chills

 Urkund is the name of the anti-plagiarism software used by Sciences Po.
 In Swedish it means “document” or “record”.
 It's very simple to use: students send their essays to their teacher’s Urkund email address and the work goes through the anti-plagiarism system to be compared to the internet database.